 The worst part regarding having bats in your attic (beyond it simply being gross) is that those critters have nowhere to poop.
 That’s right!
 All that hazardous bat guano that can transfer histoplasmosis just goes down straight onto your attic flooring, or even worse, your insulation.

 Your first reaction could be, “We need to eliminate these bats!”, but let me inform you: treating a bat problem like a parasite control problem is a big error.
-These creatures are not ants or termites.
+These creatures are not ants or termites but bats.
 It is illegal to eliminate a bat like they are.

-Bats are protected in most parts of the country, so ensure you use a specialist when managing a bat problem.
+Bats are protected in most parts of the country, so ensure you use a specialist when managing wildlife especially bat and other pest problems.

 Trapping is less than ideal for bats due to the fact that it’s difficult to effectively catch them like you would a rodent, raccoon, or a squirrel.
 Lethal trapping means you are eliminating a natural predator for mosquitos, flies, and various other aggravating bugs around your home.